 While these tips on how to prepare your house for sale provide an excellent starting point, time is a luxury not everyone has.
 If you’re in need of a quick sale or don’t think the effort is worth the return, it may be best to consider a reliable cash property buyer.

-Accelerate Homes are one of the UK’s most trusted cash property buyers, with over a decade of industry experience.
-We can complete the transaction in as little as seven days (we work to an average of 28 days), with risk-free cash in your hands and with minimal effort required on your behalf.
-We purchase any house, in any condition.
+Accelerate Homes partner with the UK’s most trusted cash property buyers.
+Our partners can complete a transaction in as little as seven days (they work to an average of 28 days), with risk-free cash in your hands and with minimal effort required on your behalf.
+Our partners purchase any house, in any condition.
 Contact us for a free quote today.